testcase/pysndlib/README.md

 - some clm functions like `length` or `channels` have clm prepended to name e.g. clm_length clm_channels.

+ - clm_filter to run filter. _

 ## experimental

+make_generator can be used to create generators.
+Python lacks macros so this works a little different

+make_generator returns two functions, the function to make the generator and the function to test if generator is a type. see generators.py for examples

 There is an experimental integration with [musx](https://github.com/musx-admin/musx) by Rick Taube which is being included in this package at the moment.
 It uses a decorator to translate a simple function into something useful for musx.
 The ability